gabrielrpopa/sqlThunder/README.md

 Experiment by logging in using your Google account at https://sqlthunder.ca

-NOTE: in order to successfully build and run the Java project, update firebase-service-account.json with your own private key
+NOTE: in order to successfully build and run the Java project, update firebase-service-account.json with your own private key obtained from settings in https://console.firebase.google.com/